anchaljain04/unnati/README.md

 Parul Sahni (1900140100078)

-To run the project using nodejs, run the the following steps -
+## To run the project using npm, run the the following steps -

 Open terminal in project path and run the following commands